CORRECTION: This story has been amended after NYPD officials denied a report, based on sources, that there was a “credible threat.”

-Top NYPD brass including Commissioner William Bratton held an emergency meeting Tuesday to discuss the need for increased vigilance, sources said.
+Top NYPD brass including Commissioner William Bratton met with counterterrorism officials to discuss the need for increased vigilance, sources said.

 All New York City police officers received a bulletin Tuesday afternoon outlining the department’s tactical plan and warning officers to stay vigilant, according to sources.
-That internal memo mentioned social media being used as a tactic and that a possible attack could come without warning.
+That communication mentioned social media being used as a tactic and that a possible attack could come without warning.

 Expect to see increased police presence at iconic locations across multiple boroughs, including Times Square, St. Patrick’s Cathedral for Midnight Mass on Thursday, and Barclays Center in Brooklyn, marking the first time a threat has sparked a swell of police presence in a borough other than Manhattan.

 This comes exactly one week after a menacing email was sent to public school districts in New York and Los Angeles.
 That “specific” message, which Bratton said contained outlandish threats that mirrored recent episodes of the show “Homeland,” sparked the total closure of Los Angeles schools.
 Officials in New York determined the emailed threat was a hoax.

 Still, New York City has been on high alert since the Nov.
 13 terror attacks in Paris that killed 130 victims and injured hundreds more in a calculated assault executed by three teams of three assailants each, armed with explosive vests, belts and assault rifles.
 ISIS took responsibility for the carnage.

 After the Paris attack, a video released by the terror group surfaced showing several scenes in New York City, including Times Square, a GAP in Herald Square, T.G.I.
 Friday’s and yellow taxi cabs on city streets.